 Where to Get the Best Service

 As a first instinct, to get the best shipping rates and service, you may want to go straight to the source that actually moves your cargo.
 These are the VOCCs, Vessel Operating Common Carriers who are the owners of those massive vessels and containers that provide transportation of cargo from the port or point of receipt to the port or point of destination.
-For detailed description visit the Federal Maritime Commission’s website.
+For a detailed description visit the Federal Maritime Commission’s website.

 Working with Vessel Operating Common Carrier (VOCC)

 Typically shippers that move large volumes on few lanes can benefit greatly from signing agreements directly with VOCCs.
 There are multiple reasons to it.
-From financial point of view, working directly with the company that actually moves the cargo the shippers can bypass the middleman, allowing them to save on what would normally be cashed by a forwarder.
+From a financial point of view, working directly with the company that actually moves the cargo the shippers can bypass the middleman, allowing them to save on what would normally be cashed by a forwarder.
 To put it in context, gross profit for Kuehne + Nagel, the world’s largest ocean freight forwarder by TEU in 2016, was 1,416MN CHF, moving more than 4MN containers, a volume increase of 6.1 percent from the previous year.

-While a VOCC is a great choice for those running large few-lanes supply chains, shippers even with large, 50,000 TEU volume might (the key word being “might”) come short in negotiating directly with carriers if their TEU volume is spread out over thousands of shipping lanes and the average TEU's-per-lane is just a few per year.
+While a VOCC is a great choice for those running large few-lanes supply chains, shippers even with large, 50,000 TEU volume might (the keyword being “might”) come short in negotiating directly with carriers if their TEU volume is spread out over thousands of shipping lanes and the average TEU's-per-lane is just a few per year.

 Coming in under forecast when shipping cargo is usually a great thing.
 However, it is not always so positive when the market is at a low and your competition is paying even less.
 In addition, internal resources and shipping expertise are not always readily available to make the necessary changes on the fly.